Registered Nurse Program Articles

 As a Registered Nurse, you will have the opportunity to bring a significant contribution to the local community, work as part of a team in a healthcare-providing establishment (ranging from hospitals to clinics and outpatient departments) and constantly interact with other medical professionals, patients, patient's families and friends.
-In exchange for your professional efforts, you will receive a substantial annual salary, Registered Nurses in the San Francisco Bay Area can earn anywhere between $54,500 to $78,579, salaries also vary based on experience.
-(Source: www.salary.com, 01/2012).
+Registered Nurses in California earn a median annual wage of $91,270 (Source: www.bls.gov, 11/2013).
 The gratitude and respect of many categories of persons, both inside and outside the medical system.

 A RN (or Registered Nurse) is a nurse that has completed a course of study and passed the NCLEX-RN to become licensed and registered in the state of California.